NickWaterton/Roomba980-Python/README.md

 If you do not have PIL installed, the system will not draw maps (even if enabled), even if you have OpenCV.
 PIL is used for basic image manipulations.
 If you do not specifically enable maps, no maps will be drawn. `roomba.py` uses maps, but the class default is to disable maps, so in your own scripts, if you want maps, you have to enable them (after creating the object).

 ## Dependencies
+The following libraries/modules are used.
+Some are optional:
+* six         required
+* paho-mqtt   optional
+* PIL/pillow  optional
+* openCV      optional
+* numpy       optional (used by openCV)

 This script/library is intended to forward roomba data/commands to/from a local MQTT server (this is optional though).
 In this case, you need paho-mqtt installed
 ```bash
 <sudo> pip install paho-mqtt